 The F-Pace is not the easiest car to park with its small rear visibility and a large turning circle.
 I was relying 100% on the rear vision camera and all the parking tech that comes with this car.
 The blind-spot warning systems were another great help to overcome the lack of visibility.
 What you do get in return is a car that looks great from the outside with a sloping rear window and a window line that goes up, making the F-pace stand out in the crowded SUV market.

 I took the F-Pace to Hollands largest city Rotterdam where I was in time for to see the Marathon.
 From there onwards I visited the governmental city of The Hague but I skipped the university town of Delft after not being welcomed in the city centre.

-My last day in Holland was spend visiting a reunion of my old army transport battalion, here it was the battle of the 22″ wheels.
+My last day in Holland was spent visiting a reunion of my old army transport battalion, here it was the battle of the 22″ wheels.

 Interior and Comfort

-Having the top spec model this one was kitted out with the the 11 speaker Meridian 380W Sound system which sounded amazing.
-That is not all for those that want more you can chose the 17 speaker 825 watt Meridian surround sound system.
+Having the top-spec model this one was kitted out with the 11 speaker Meridian 380W Sound system which sounded amazing.
+That is not all for those that want more you can choose the 17 speakers 825 watt Meridian surround sound system.